t7/react-starter/README.md

 1. `cd` into the local directory.
 2. Type `npm run test`

+After the tests run, assuming everything is successful, you can view reports related to JS and CSS here…

+* JS — `/coverage/lcov-report/index.html`
+* CSS — `/sass-lint.html`

 ---

 To build the starter app to static files…